TryphonX/react-native-build-manager/README.md

 # Introduction

-This package delivers a CLI command `react-native-builder` which handles the whole building process for you.
+This package delivers a CLI command `manage-build` which handles the whole building process for you.
 Currently, it only works for release builds (signed).

 More specifically, it takes care of versioning, bundling and building the actual release APK.